UPPMAX/naiss_intro_python/docs/sessions/introduction_getting_it_to_run.md

 ## Sessions

+The sessions 'Getting it to run' allow you to run Python on an HPC cluster:

 - [Using the Python interpreter](using_the_python_interpreter.md)
 - [The way of the program](the_way_of_the_program.md)
 - [Working with Python scripts](working_with_python_scripts.md)

+The later sessions focus on learning Python.

 ## Exercises